dvdzhou/dvdzhou/README.md

 ### **ABOUT ME**

-I'm a multipotentialite and multidisciplinary designer & developer, who loves to learn new things and the feeling of solving challenging problems.
+I'm a multipotentialite and multidisciplinary designer & developer, who loves to learn new things and the feeling after solving challenging problems.
 I'm passionate about visual design, programming, videogames but also music!

 ### **SKILLS & TOOLS**